Meta

 In 2021, Zuckerberg announced that he intended to grow his company beyond traditional social media.
 Instead, he planned to develop a digital world space in which users could interact in real-time in virtual reality.
 He called this eventual product the metaverse.
 In recognition of this new goal, Facebook was renamed Meta.
 Though the company planned to continue to maintain Facebook, it planned to eventually integrate all its social media services through the metaverse.

 Facebook has been praised by experts for its remarkable ability to bring people together.
 The social media service enables people to remain in touch and share life events regardless of physical distance.
-However, it has also been criticized for its correlations with negative mental health, addiction, and political propaganda.
+However, it has also been criticized for its correlations with negative mental health, addiction, and political misinformation and propaganda.

 History

 Meta traces its history back to the entrepreneurial drive of Mark Zuckerberg.
 Zuckerberg began coding as a child, creating his first social media program, ZuckNet, as a teenager.
-When Zuckerberg attended Harvard in 2002, he majored in psychology but continued studying computer science on the side.
+When Zuckerberg attended Harvard University in 2002, he majored in psychology but continued studying computer science on the side.
 In 2003, he published Facemash, a website that allowed Harvard students to rank the attractiveness of other students.
 This proved controversial, as Zuckerberg had not secured permission to use many of the photos on the website.
 Facemash was quickly taken down, and Zuckerberg was threatened with expulsion.
 He was allowed to stay at Harvard after a public apology.
 However, though his project landed him in trouble with school authorities, Zuckerberg’s work had garnered tens of thousands of views in just a few days.

 Zuckerberg’s next project, TheFaceBook, launched in February 2004.
 Like many modern social media websites, TheFaceBook allowed users to create a digital profile, upload images, and connect with other users.
-At the time, this website was designed to serve as a networking service for college students and initially open only to individuals with a Harvard email address.
-However, the website was later opened to members of any university in the United States and Canada to increase its user base.
+At the time, this website was designed to serve as a networking service for college students and was initially open only to individuals with a Harvard email address.
+However, the website was later opened to members of any college or university in the United States and Canada to increase its user base.

 Facebook launched its initial public offering in May 2012, raising $16 billion and reaching an estimated market value of $102.4 billion.
 These astounding values quickly generated media attention, making Facebook one of the largest media firms on the market and firmly establishing the company as the dominant social media service.
 That same year, Facebook acquired rival social media service Instagram, allowing the company to continue to operate under the Facebook banner.